 This is a question few clubs want to ask, but it’s a question that needs to be asked.
 At the end of the day, revenue must be more than operating expenses and a certain level of standards must be maintained.

 Three years ago after years of artificially low dues for many years, my club decided to catch up all at once by raising the dues 100% taking them from a low $3,000 per year to the mid $6,000 plus trail fee.
 The move naturally caused outrage among the members.
-All types of clandestine meetings were held, petitions where sent out, e-mails flew around and the battle lines were drawn but you know what?
+All types of clandestine meetings were held, petitions were sent out, e-mails flew around and the battle lines were drawn but you know what?
 When it actually came down to it no one quit.
 No one that is who wasn’t already on their way out the door or moving to another area.
 Of the forty to fifty people with whom I play; NO ONE quit.

-The fact of the matter was that the new fees albeit twice what we had paid the year before were still smack in the middle of the ball park for a higher end course in our particular market.
+The fact of the matter was that the new fees albeit twice what we had paid the year before were still smack in the middle of the ballpark for a higher end course in our particular market.

 Secondly, everyone could easily afford the increase even if they didn’t like it.
-To most it was less than a half decent day’s gain in their stock portfolio and so despite the words, despite the threats, they simply paid it and went on as if nothing had ever happened.
+To most, it was less than a half decent day’s gain in their stock portfolio and so despite the words, despite the threats, they simply paid it and went on as if nothing had ever happened.

-Most people are simply not going to change a life style choice over a few hundred dollars a year, no matter what their income!
+Most people are simply not going to change a lifestyle choice over a few hundred dollars a year, no matter what their income!